monero-project/monero-site/knowledge-base/user-guides/how to create a wallet.md

 - Extract the files with the archive manager (same as winzip on Windows).
 Note the path where the files are (bitmonerod and simplewallet)

-- Open a terminal (ctrl+alt+t) and install the required dependencies by typing :
+- Open a terminal (ctrl+alt+t) and install the required dependencies by typing the following command.
+You only need to do this step once.
-> sudo apt-get install libboost-all-dev libssl-dev libevent-dev libdb++-dev".
+> sudo apt-get install libboost-all-dev libssl-dev libevent-dev libdb++-dev

-You only need to do this step once

-- This step is optional : download the [blockchain](https://getmonero.org/downloads/) and save it in "/home/yourUserName/.bitmonero/"
+- This step is optional : download the [blockchain](https://getmonero.org/downloads/) and save it in */home/yourUserName/.bitmonero/*

-- Open a terminal and load the path where your binaries are extracted (cf. step 2) by typing : "cd yourPathFromStep2"
+- Open a terminal and load the path where your binaries are extracted (cf. step 2) by typing :
+>cd yourPathFromStep2

 - Load bitmonerod by typing in your terminal : "./bitmonerod".
 Wait for the synchronisation with the network (bitmonerod is updating the blockchain you have downloaded in step 4 or is downloading it from scratch).
 This can take a lot of time the first time, so be patient

-- Once bitmonerod is synchronised with the network, open a new terminal, change the directory (cf. step 5), and launch simplewallet by typing : "./simplewallet"
+- Once bitmonerod is synchronised with the network, open a new terminal, change the directory (cf. step 5), and launch simplewallet by typing :
+>./simplewallet

 - Enter the name you want for your portfolio and follow the instructions from the terminal